dgaydukov/cert-ocpjp11/files/LowLatency.md

 * the edge case is that value is changed twice by other thread, but second change return value to original state - by this first thread see that value still holds original value, and proceed with CAS, but in reality this value is not old but new value after 2 changes.
 * this problem is scenario based, because sometimes we don't care as long as A=A, but sometimes, it's important, cause if value was modified twice and returned to previous value, it's not the same as value wasn't modified at all
 * Imagine a lock-free linked list where nodes are added or removed using CAS operations on pointers.
 If a node is removed and then a new node is added at the exact same memory address, a thread that had previously read the pointer to the old node might still believe it's referencing the correct, original node when it attempts a CAS operation
-* To conclue this ABA problem is only applicable to kind-of linked list implementations, and in many cases for lock-free it's not a problem (for example balance update)
+* To conclude this ABA problem is only applicable to kind-of linked list implementations, and in many cases for lock-free it's not a problem (for example balance update)
   How to resolve:
 * use of GC - when GC run it clean links and modified object may have new address
 * Tagged Pointers or double CAS - where we use 2 variables for CAS, the value itself + its version.
 In this case version would be increased on 2, and CAS would fail - 2 ways: